ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/chemical-basis-for-life-notes.md

 #### Bonds
 - A `covalent bond` is when two atoms share electrons, and the connected atoms form a `molecule`.
-    - Covalent bonds can make atoms more stable (e.g. when the valence shell is not filled with only one electron, but together the valence shell is filled). ==Shared electrons 'glue' atoms together into molecules==.
+    - Covalent bonds can make atoms more stable (e.g. when the valence shell is not filled with only one electron, but together the valence shell is filled). **Shared electrons 'glue' atoms together into molecules**.
     - The two bonded atoms are written as H-H or H2.

 - Electrons participating in a covalent bond are not always shared equally in the atoms involved.
 This can heppn in `compounds`, where atoms of different elements are bonded together.
 - When atoms of different elements bond, they may pull electrons towards their nuclei with different strengths; this is called `electronegativity`.
     - Electronegativity is caused by the number of protons in the nucleus and the distance between the nucleus and the valence shell.
-    - E.g. like a magnet; ==electronegativity is caused by the strength of the 'magnet' *and* how far away the object is from it.==
+    - E.g. like a magnet; **electronegativity is caused by the strength of the 'magnet' *and* how far away the object is from it.**
     - Electronegativities of six most abundant elements in organisms: O > N > S = C = H = P (= being approximate).
 - A bond that involves equally shared electrons is a `nonpolar covalent bond`.
 - A bond that involves assymetrically shared electrons is a `polar covalent bond`.
 In a polar covalent bond, electrons spend most of their time closer to the nucleus of the most electronegative atom.